mlehotay/ier/IER/IER-ethics.md

 * artificial systems
 * experimental interventions
-* novel architectures
+* irreversible medical procedures
-* irreversible environmental actions
+* environmental and systemic actions

-Lack of proof is **not** permission.

 ---

-## **10. Artificial Systems**

-Most artificial systems:

-* externalize constraint
-* lack intrinsic cost
-* remain modular and decomposable

-They are therefore non-experiential.

-However:

-* if a system sustains intrinsic constraint sufficient for a UEF, **moral standing follows immediately and non-optionally**

-Because early UEFs may be unstable and opaque:

-* ethical constraint applies **before certainty**
-* experimentation is restricted by risk, not proof
+# **Part IV — Placement Within the Ethical Landscape**

 ---

-## **11. Coordination Without Collectivism**

-IER denies:

-* group minds
-* collective subjects
-* swarm-level experience

-Coordination:

-* does not merge experiential fields
-* does not create higher-order subjects
+## **10. Why IER Does Not Fit Standard Ethical Categories**

-* does not distribute responsibility upward
+IER does not attempt to answer:

-Ethical responsibility remains **individual**, even in coordinated systems.
+> *“What should we do, all things considered?”*

+It answers the prior question:

+> **“What is morally real, and what counts as moral damage?”**

+Most ethical frameworks conflate these levels.
+IER strictly separates them.

 ---

-## **12. Environmental and Systemic Contexts**

-Ecosystems, institutions, and infrastructures are not experiential subjects.

-However:

-* they condition the survival of intrinsic constraint in constituent systems
-* destabilizing them can indirectly cause moral harm

-IER therefore supports:

-* environmental restraint
-* systemic risk analysis
+## **11. Relation to Utilitarianism**

+IER is **structurally incompatible** with utilitarianism.

+Utilitarianism requires:

+* aggregation across subjects
+* commensurable value magnitudes
+* tradeoffs where some harms are justified by greater total good

+IER rejects the metaphysical assumptions required for aggregation:

+* standing is categorical
+* experience is non-scalar
-* indirect harm accounting
+* harm is non-additive

-without attributing sentience to aggregates.
+* one subject’s damage cannot be offset by another’s benefit

 ---

-## **13. What This Document Does *Not* Do**

-This document does **not**:

-* add ethical principles
-* override the Specification
-* define moral thresholds
-* permit harm-benefit calculus across subjects
+## **12. Relation to Consequentialism**

+IER is not a form of consequentialism.

+It provides:

+* no global ranking of world-states
-* license moral optimization
+* no optimization target
-* justify epistemic authority
-* endorse collectivist ethics

-It explains consequences **only**.
+* no maximization principle

+IER constrains **permissibility**, not optimality.

+Ethical reasoning under IER is **constraint-bounded**, not outcome-maximizing.

 ---

+## **13. Relation to Deontology**

+IER shares resistance to tradeoffs but diverges in grounding.

+IER does **not** base ethics on:

+* rational agency
+* autonomy
+* consent
+* universalizable maxims
+* rights as primitives

+Any rights-like conclusions are **derived**, not foundational.

+---

+## **14. Relation to Virtue Ethics**

+IER does not ground ethics in:

+* character ideals
+* flourishing as telos
+* moral excellence

+Virtues matter only instrumentally, insofar as they stabilize intrinsic constraint.

+---

+## **15. Relation to Care Ethics**

+IER overlaps with care ethics in its concern for vulnerability, but differs fundamentally:

+* care ethics treats relationship as primitive
+* IER treats **intrinsic constraint** as primitive

+Relationships matter because they affect experiential stability, not because care itself is a moral primitive.

+---

+## **16. What Kind of Ethical Framework IER Is**

+IER is best described as:

+> **A structural moral realism grounded in experiential identity**

+IER fixes:

+* who has standing
+* what counts as harm
+* how responsibility scales
+* why uncertainty matters

+IER does **not** fix:

+* decision procedures
+* policy algorithms
+* outcome rankings
+* comprehensive moral rules

+It is a **foundational ethical framework**, not a complete action-theory.

+---

+## **17. Disagreement Without Relativism**

+Because IER fixes moral reality but not every moral judgment:

+* two agents can accept IER
+* agree on standing, harm, and precaution
+* yet disagree in hard cases

+This is not relativism.

+It reflects the fact that **ontology constrains ethics without replacing practical judgment**.

+IER closes off *false ethical moves*, not every ethical debate.

+---

-## **14. Summary**
+## **18. Summary**

 Under IER v10.6:

 * experience is ethically real by identity
 * standing is categorical and non-negotiable
-* harm is organizational, not metaphysical
+* harm is organizational, not hedonic
 * responsibility scales with capacity, not worth
 * participation modulates risk, not subjecthood
 * uncertainty increases obligation
-* coordination does not collectivize experience
+* aggregation and optimization are blocked

-Ethics is not an overlay on experience.
+* ethics is constrained, not algorithmic

-> **Ethics begins wherever intrinsic constraint is borne from the inside —
-> and responsibility grows where that fact is uncertain.**
+> **IER does not tell us how to optimize the world.
+> It tells us what it would mean to damage one.**

 ---

-*If any statement in this document appears to conflict with the IER v10.6 Normative Specification, the Specification takes precedence and this statement is void.*
+*If any statement in this document appears to conflict with the IER v10.6 Normative Specification, the Specification takes precedence and the conflicting statement is void.*

----